marousiss/readme-generator/README.md

 <a name='usage'></a>
 ## Usage

-This project can be used to dynamically create a README.md file.
+This project can be used to dynamically create a README file.

 <a name='contributing'></a>
 ## Contributing